radian-software/straight.el/README.md

-* `M-x straight-merge-package-and-deps`: merge the latest versions fetched from the configured remotes of a package and all of its dependencies (including the dependencies of its dependencies); with prefix argment, then for forks also merge from the upstreams
+* `M-x straight-merge-package-and-deps`: merge the latest versions fetched from the configured remotes of a package and all of its dependencies (including the dependencies of its dependencies); with prefix argument, then for forks also merge from the upstreams
 * `M-x straight-merge-all`: merge the latest versions fetched from each package's configured remote into its local copy; with prefix argument, then for forks also merge from the upstreams